FujitsuResearch/FieldWork_Knowledge/README.md

 ### Demo 1: Knowledge Graph QA (`kg_rag.py`)

-This demo connects to Neo4j, builds a `GraphCypherQAChain`, and answers natural language questions based on the knowledge graph data.
+This demo connects to Neo4j and answers natural language questions based on the knowledge graph data using LLM.

 1. Edit `script/run_kg_rag.sh` to set your query: